Get to know my approach, training, and personal story.

 I am prelicensed as a Licensed Professional Counselor Candidate in the state of Colorado, supervised by Amanda Brucki, LCSW, and as a Professional Counselor Associate in the state of Oregon, supervised by Kaleigh Boysen-Quinata, LMFT.

-I’m originally from a small town in Wisconsin (however small you’re thinking, think smaller) where, among many things, I learned the importance of fitting in and about the tricky intersection of authenticity and attachment.
+I spent a large portion of my childhood in a small town in Wisconsin (however small you’re thinking, think smaller) where, among many things, I learned the importance of fitting in and about the tricky intersection of authenticity and attachment.
 I couldn’t understand why I felt so different from the people around me.
 No matter how much I mimicked and mirrored, I always felt found out as a fraud.
-In part because I was.
-I was playing a role that wasn’t authentically me and it showed.
+In part. because I was.
+I was playing a role that wasn’t authentically me, and it showed.
 This confusion led me to a fascination with psychology and human development from an early age, taking my first college psychology course at 16.

 In addition to being passionate about exploring the workings of the mind and caring for others, I also have a deep love for animals and value spending time with my two dogs, cat, and rabbit.